 The Challenge: Water for the right places at the right times

-The timing and release of ‘environmental water’ within the Murray-Darling Basin is often focused on enabling waterbird breeding events.
-Appropriately managing environmental water flow regimes is critical to facilitating the recruitment of juveniles into our waterbird populations and ultimately species survival.
+The timing and release of ‘environmental water’ within the Murray-Darling Basin is often focused on supporting successful completion of waterbird breeding events.
+Appropriately managing environmental water placement and timing is critical to facilitating the recruitment of juveniles into our waterbird populations and ultimately species survival.
 While some knowledge exists on the water flows needed to trigger waterbird nesting, we lack basic knowledge of how water flows interact with other factors such as predation and food abundance to influence waterbird breeding success and recruitment.
 We also lack knowledge of the foraging and dispersal movements of important species during and between breeding events – where do they go, and why?
-Filling these knowledge gaps is key to improving the efficiency of environmental water management – applying water to the right places at the right times – and ensuring the success of future breeding events within the Basin.
+Filling these knowledge gaps is key to improving the efficiency of environmental water management – applying water to the right places at the right times – and ensuring the success of future breeding events and waterbird recruitment within the Basin.

 The Murray-Darling Basin Environmental Water Knowledge and Research Project: Waterbirds Theme